meirm/MCP-Geo/README.md

 📚 Development Documentation

-If you’d like to extend or modify this server:
+If you'd like to extend or modify this server:
 	•	Check geo.py for how each tool is implemented and how geopy is integrated.
 	•	Adjust environment variables to switch providers (Nominatim, ArcGIS, Bing, etc.).
-	•	Look at geopy’s official docs for advanced usage like bounding boxes, language settings, or advanced data extraction.
+	•	Look at geopy's official docs for advanced usage like bounding boxes, language settings, or advanced data extraction.

 ⚙️ Environment Variables